catalpaaa/Mamba-4chan/README.md

 ## Fine-tuned Models

-We provide the following fine-tuned models, each trained for one epochs on the tokenized dataset using a single RTX A6000 with a context size of 2048 tokens.
+We provide the following fine-tuned models, each trained for one epochs on the tokenized dataset using a single RTX 6000 Ada with a context size of 2048 tokens.
 Mixed precision (bf16) was used for training, while the model weights were stored in fp32.
 We will release more models and improved versions as opportunities arise.

 | Name             | Model Dim. | Num. of Layers | Batch Size | Gradient Acc. | Download                  | Fine-tuning Log |
 |------------------|------------|----------------|------------|---------------|---------------------------|-----------------|